Moundier/spider-web/README.md

 ## Requirements
 - `node`
 - `pg` (Can be removed)
-- `typeorm`: not only boilerplate (lombok), but also database persistence object relational mapper
+- `typeorm`: lombok like boilerplater, and also a object relational mapper
 - `tsx`: typescript for typing and annotations (experimental feature)
 - `nodemon`: used for hot reloading
 - `express`: restful